map-labs-source/SourceMapSeriesModCreator/README.md

 If you open the tool later and/or need to load a different competition's data, click on the **Load** button and select a saved `.xml` file.

-**Note that there is currently no mechanism to ask if you want to save before closing the program!!!!!!!!!!!** For now, you should try to save with the tool as often as you should save a map in Hammer to make sure you don't lose any work.
+The tool will automatically ask you to save changes before exiting the program or creating a mod, but you should still try to save as often as you can.

 ---